SwedbankPay/developer.swedbankpay.com/_includes/payment-link.md

 #### Authorization

-* PreAuthorization (Credit card):
-  * If you specify that the _intent_ of the _purchase_ is `PreAuthorize` it's almost the same as an authorization,
-  **except that no money will be reserved** from the consumers credit card, [before you make a finalize on this transaction ][technical-reference-finalize].
 * Authorize (two-phase):
   * When using two-phase flows you reserve the amount with an authorization, you will have to specify that the _intent_ of the _purchase_ is `Authorize`.
 The